-Year Ended December 31, 2017 2016 2015 Computation of diluted weighted average shares outstanding: Basic weighted average shares outstanding 52,523,272 52,276,951 52,274,573 Incremental shares from assumed exercise of stock options and vesting of restricted stock 1,793,375 1,705,224 1,783,199 Incremental shares from assumed conversion of convertible debentures 799,680 18,904 18,904 Diluted weighted average shares outstanding 55,116,327 54,001,079 54,076,676
+Year Ended December 31, 2018 2017 2016 Computation of diluted weighted average shares outstanding: Basic weighted average shares outstanding 51,487,557 52,523,272 52,276,951 Incremental shares from assumed exercise of stock options and vesting of restricted stock 1,499,713 1,793,375 1,705,224 Incremental shares from assumed conversion of convertible debentures 1,640,477 799,680 18,904 Diluted weighted average shares outstanding 54,627,747 55,116,327 54,001,079

 The table includes all stock options and restricted stock that are dilutive to the Company's weighted average common shares outstanding during the period.
-The calculation of diluted earnings per share excludes stock options or shares of restricted stock that are anti-dilutive to the Company's weighted average common shares outstanding for the years ended December 31, 2017, 2016 and 2015 of approximately 798,000, 616,000 and 568,000, respectively.
+The calculation of diluted earnings per share excludes stock options or shares of restricted stock that are anti-dilutive to the Company's weighted average common shares outstanding for the years ended December 31, 2018, 2017 and 2016 of approximately 458,000, 798,000 and 616,000, respectively.

-During 2017, 2016 and 2015, the Company had convertible notes outstanding that, if converted, could have a potentially dilutive effect on its Common Stock.
-The Company's convertible notes have settlement features requiring the Company upon conversion to settle the principal amount of the debt and the conversion value in excess of the principal value ("conversion premium") for cash or shares of the Company's common stock, at the Company's option.
+During 2018, 2017 and 2016, the Company had convertible notes outstanding that, if converted, could have a potentially dilutive effect on its Common Stock.
+The Company's convertible notes have settlement features requiring the Company, upon conversion, to settle the principal amount of the debt and the conversion value in excess of the principal value ("conversion premium") for cash or shares of the Company's Common Stock, at the Company's option.
 At issuance, the Company stated its intent to settle any conversion of these notes by paying cash for the principal value and issuing Common Stock for any conversion premium.
 Accordingly, the convertible notes are included in the calculation of diluted earnings per share if their inclusion is dilutive.
-The convertible notes would only have a dilutive effect if the market price per share of common stock exceeds the conversion price of \$72.18 per share and the dilutive effect increases the more the market price exceeds the conversion price.
-As of December 31, 2017, and currently, the Company maintains the intent and ability to settle any conversion as stated.
-As of December 31, 2015, the stock price exceeded the conversion price and these notes were dilutive to earnings per share.
-Further, as a result of the share price increasing from \$72.43 as of December 31, 2016 and 2015 to \$84.27 as of December 31, 2017, there was an increase in shares from the assumed conversion of convertible notes.

-Accordingly, the convertible notes would only have a dilutive effect if the market price per share of Common Stock exceeds the conversion price per share of Common Stock.
-Therefore, according to ASC Topic 260, Earnings per Share ("ASC 260"), the dilutive effect of the assumed conversion of the debentures was 799,680 shares for the year ended December 31, 2017 and 18,904 for the years ended December 31, 2016 and 2015.
+The convertible notes would only have a dilutive effect if the market price per share of Common Stock exceeds the conversion price of \$72.18 per share and the dilutive effect increases the more the market price exceeds the conversion price.
+As of December 31, 2018, and currently, the Company maintains the intent and ability to settle any conversion as stated.
+As of December 31, 2018, 2017 and 2016, the stock prices exceeded the conversion price and these notes were dilutive to earnings per share.
+Further, as a result of the share prices increasing from \$72.43 as of December 31, 2016 to \$84.27 as of December 31, 2017 and to \$102.38 as December 31, 2018, there were increases in dilutive shares from the assumed conversion of convertible notes.
+Therefore, according to ASC Topic 260, Earnings per Share ("ASC 260"), the dilutive effect of the assumed conversion of the debentures was 1,640,477, 799,680 and 18,904 shares for the years ended December 31, 2018, 2017 and 2016, respectively.
 See Note 10, Debt Obligations, to the Consolidated Financial Statements for more information about the convertible notes.